x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/create-cloud-based-archive.md

 - After you enable the cloud-based archive mailbox in Step 1, it might take up to 30 minutes for the cloud-based archive mailbox to be provisioned.
 This is because the cloud-base archive mailbox is created by the process of directory synchronization, where your on-premises Active Directory is synchronized with Azure Active Directory (Azure AD) in Microsoft 365 or Office 365.
 By default, directory synchronization runs once every 30 minutes.

-## Step 1: Enable a cloud-based archive mailbox for a primary on-premises mailbox or a mailbox located on Exchange Online
+## Step 1: Enable a cloud-based archive mailbox for a primary on-premises mailbox or a mailbox located in Exchange Online

 Use one of the following procedures to enable a cloud-based archive mailbox for an on-premises primary mailbox or a mailbox located in Exchange Online.
 Perform these steps in the Exchange admin center in your on-premises Exchange organization and in the Microsoft 365 admin center.